WSU-kduncan/cicdf25-Larryrsmithusmc/Project4/README-CI.md

 **Project Description & Diagram**
   - Continuous Integration Project Overview
 	- To allow auto updates to a docker image through github actions based on triggers set using a github workflow.
-This way as long as someone has the secret and token set up they can push updates and the workflow will handle the rest.
+This way as long as someone has the secret and token set up they can push updates to github and the workflow will handle the rest.
 	- Docker to build/push/pull/run an image.
 Github secrets to allow access to dockerhub.
 Github actions to automatically build/update an image.
 A Github workflow to decide what actions to take and what triggers those actions.
 	- ![Diagram](Flow.png)
   - Resources Section